taylorjdawson/Content/projects/Plasma MVP/JavaScript/Start Exit/task.md

 ## Start Exit

 It's time to write the function that will allow anyone to exit the plasma chain with proof that they own their ETH.
+Check out a [visual construction](?tab=details?scroll=Start%20Exit%20Visually) for an easy view of this function.

 > This is the primary security measure for our Plasma construction, so it's important we get it right!